 Importance of Each Tool

-- Cast iron skillet: Ideal for achieving that perfect blackened crust on the fish due to its even heat distribution.
+- Cast iron skillet: Provides even heat distribution, essential for achieving that perfect blackened crust on the fish.

-- Food processor or blender: Makes preparing the creamy chipotle-lime sauce effortless and quick.
+- Food processor or blender: Makes preparing the taco sauce effortless, ensuring a smooth consistency without lumps.

 Ingredients